MYunusYILDIZ/python-automation-tools/src/file_tools/csv_summarizer/README.md

 ## 📝 Notes

-- Non-numeric columns are ignored during calculations
+- Non-numeric columns are ignored automatically
-- Group columns must exist in the input CSV
+- Group columns must exist in the CSV
-- Output is UTF-8 encoded and Excel-friendly
+- Output is UTF-8 encoded

 ---